 It also offers the best internal specs and features on a TV streaming box and comes packaged with a sleek remote that includes a built-in microphone for use with the Google Assistant.
 You can also plug in a keyboard and mouse or connect Bluetooth devices for both gaming or for more mundane things like entering passwords and searching.

-On the software side, the Shield TV (2019) ships with Android 9.0 Pie and NVIDIA has done a good job of keeping this product line up to date over the past three years.
-You'll be able to access the best Android apps developed for the Android TV platform, which includes all the most popular services — YouTube, Netflix, Hulu, Amazon Prime, Spotify and etc. — along with media streaming platforms like Kodi and Plex for those who have their own media collections they want to enjoy.
+On the software side, the Shield TV (2019) ships with Android 9 Pie and NVIDIA has done a good job of keeping the whole product line up to date over the past three years.
+You'll be able to access the best Android apps developed for the Android TV platform, which includes all the most popular services — YouTube, Netflix, Hulu, Amazon Prime, Spotify and etc. — along with media streaming platforms like Kodi and Plex for those who have their own media collections.
 Everything is delivered in an easy-to-use user interface that will offer home screen recommendations based on the services and shows you watch.

-If the Shield just did streaming really well as it does, it would still be our top pick — but NVIDIA has also equipped the Shield TV with enough processor power for gaming.
-Not only can you choose from the growing library of games from the Google Play Store, but NVIDIA also has its own library of popular PC games you can download and play, along with game streaming services that let you cast your favorite games from your PC to your living room TV.
+If the Shield just did streaming really well as it does, it would still be our top pick, but NVIDIA has also equipped the Shield TV with enough processor power for gaming.
+Not only can you choose from the growing library of games from the Google Play Store, but NVIDIA also has its own library of popular PC games you can download and play, along with the NVIDIA GeForce Now streaming service, which lets you cast your favorite games from your PC to your living room TV.

 Are there any limitations?

 With the new redesign, NVIDIA moved away from the classic build of the original Shield TV, leaving that for the updated Shield TV Pro (2019).
-This new tubular design for the Shield TV (2019) offers a much slimmer and lower profile, as the tube itself is just marginally larger than the included remote.
-And while this makes it easier to try and tuck away your Android TV, there are some sacrifices.
+This new tubular design for the Shield TV (2019) offers a much slimmer and lower profile — the tube itself is just marginally larger than the included remote.
+While this makes it easier to try and tuck away your Android TV, there are some sacrifices.

-Gone are the extra USB ports, so you won't be able to hook up an external hard drive to the Shield TV (2019).
-But you will have access to a microSD card slot, which is compatible with any card with the UHS-1 rating above.
+Gone are the extra USB ports, so you can't hook up an external hard drive to the Shield TV (2019).
+However, you'll have access to a microSD card slot, which is compatible with any card with the UHS-1 rating and above.
 The problem here is that flash storage is still much pricier than what you will find with a traditional external hard drive.
-Nonetheless, the ability to expand the storage on the new Shield TV, even if it's not as much as you may want if you planned on using this as your Plex Media Server.
-If that's the case, we would recommend spending an extra $50 and grabbing the Shield TV Pro (2019) thanks to the two USB 3.0 ports.
+Nonetheless, the ability to expand the storage on the new Shield TV, even if it's not as much as you may want, is welcome.

 One other potential hiderance comes in gaming, as you won't be able to use this to play those special Advanced Android Gaming games.
 These were designed specifically for the Shield TV but the standard version is not capable of playing this according to NVIDIA.